 In accordance with Art.
-15 GDPR, you have the right to request confirmation from us as to whether we are processing any personal data relating to you.
-If this is the case, you have a right of access to this personal data and to further information mentioned in Art.
+15 GDPR, you have the right to request confirmation from us as to whether any personal information concerning you is being processed by us.
+If this is the case, you have the right to obtain this personal information and receive further information as mentioned in Art.
 15 GDPR.

 In accordance with Art.
-16 GDPR, you have the right to request us to promptly correct any incorrect personal data relating to you.
-Taking into account the purposes of the processing, you also have the right to request the completion of incomplete personal data, including by means of a supplementary declaration.
+16 GDPR, you have the right to ask us to promptly correct any incorrect personal information concerning you.
+Taking into account the purposes of the processing, you also have the right to request the completion of incomplete personal information, including by means of a supplementary declaration.

-You have the right to demand that we promptly delete any personal data relating to you.
-We are obliged to delete personal data immediately if the corresponding requirements of Art.
+You have the right to request that we immediately erase personal information concerning you.
+We are obliged to erase personal information immediately, provided that the relevant requirements of Art.
 17 GDPR are met.
 For details, please refer to Art.
 17 GDPR.

 In accordance with Art.
-18 GDPR, you have the right, under certain conditions, to request us to restrict the processing of your personal data.
+18 GDPR, you have the right, under certain conditions, to request us to restrict the processing of your personal information.

 In accordance with Art.
-20 GDPR, you have the right to receive the personal data relating to you that you have provided to us, in a structured, current, and machine-readable format, and you have the right to transmit this data to another responsible party without our interference, provided that the processing is based on a consent pursuant to Article 6 para.
-1 a) GDPR or Article 9 para.
-2 a) GDPR or which is based on a contract pursuant to Article 6 para.
-1 b) GDPR, and that the processing is carried out using automated procedures.
+20 GDPR, you have the right to obtain the personal information concerning you which you have supplied to us in a structured, common and machine-readable format and you have the right to transmit such information to another responsible entity without hindrance from us, provided that the processing is based on consent pursuant to Art.
+6, para.
+1 (a) GDPR or Art.
+9, para.
+2 (a) GDPR or a contract pursuant to Art.
+6, para.
+1 (b) GDPR and that the processing is carried out using automated means.

-If we process your personal data for purposes of direct marketing, you have the right to object at any time to the processing of personal data relating to you for the purpose of such advertising; this also applies to profiling to the extent that it is associated with such direct marketing.
+If we process your personal information for direct marketing purposes, you have the right to object at any time to the processing of your personal information for the purpose of such marketing, including profiling, to the extent that it relates to such direct marketing.